NuevoFoundation/workshops/content/english/java-basics/activity-7.md

 In previous exercises, we learned that variables allow us to access and store a piece data.
 But, what if we want to store a bunch of similiar data?
 Is there a good way to organize them without declaring multiple variables?

-In programming, <b>data structures</b> are elements that allow coders to store multiple pieces of data of the same type.
+In programming, **data structures** are elements that allow coders to store multiple pieces of data of the same type.
 Using data structures is an efficient way to store and access large pieces of data.
-In this exercise, we will learn about 2 data structures used in Java: <b>array</b> and <b>ArrayList</b>.
+In this exercise, we will learn about 2 data structures used in Java: **array** and **ArrayList**.

 While array is a fixed length data structure, ArrayList is a variable lengthed where you can change the size of the data structure.
 Let's start by looking at arrays!